SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 ## Project Summary

-This project aimed to discover the extent to which certain NBA efficiency metrics, namely Player Efficiency Rating (PER), Box Plus/Minus (BPM), and Value Over Replacement Player (VORP), can predict the quality of a player's next season.
+This project aimed to discover the extent to which certain NBA efficiency metrics, namely Player Efficiency Rating (PER), Box Plus/Minus (BPM), and Value Over Replacement Player (VORP), can predict the quality of a player's next season, namely any significant improvement between seasons (i.e. Breakouts).
 To accomplish this, choice variables from the 2010-2026 NBA seasons and multiple regression models (OLS, Ridge, LASSO, and PCA) were employed.
-After obtaining out-of-sample estimates for these statistics in Stata and calculating the percentage of correctly classified predictions, it was determined that (despite attempting to capture all of a player's individual contributions into a single value) none of these measurements could predict better than the naive model.
+After obtaining out-of-sample estimates for these statistics in Stata and calculating the percentage of correctly classified predictions, it was determined that (despite attempting to capture all of a player's individual contributions into a single value) none of these measurements could predict better than the naive model with this experiment's methodology.

 ## Data and Methodology